The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 “…but I'm not going into optimization at this point because DMA is faster than any software loop.”

-But not by much.
-In copying, it's only 10% faster than a well-written copier.
+Interestingly, it's actually pretty close.
+A DMA copy is only about 10% faster than a well-written software copier.
 For filling, it's actually 10% slower!

 5.6 Page flipping (pp 164-165)